eabglobal/juniper/README.rst

     pg:
       requirements: ./src/requirements/postgres.txt

-With this manifest, running *juni build* creates two layer artifacts.
-One with the name base and another one named pg.
-These artifacts are packaged along the lambda definitions and the zip files are stored in the artifacts directory.
+With this manifest, running **juni build** creates two layer artifacts: one with the name base and another one named pg.
+Lambda layers are packaged along the lambda functions defined in the manifest and the zip files are stored in the artifacts directory.

-The generated zip artifacts include the dependencies defined in the requirements file.
+The generated artifact includes the dependencies defined in the requirements file of the lambda layer.

-The layer section also supports the definition of a custom docker image.
+Each individual section supports the definition of a custom docker image.
 With this feature, a layer can be built using python3.7 and another one can be built using the default python interpreter; python3.6.